 Risk associated with moves made in policy, markets, or technology to mitigate against climate change.
 For example, taxes on CO2 emissions, customer demand for decarbonization, rapid changes to the electrified vehicle market.
+UHTSS:

 Ultra High Tensile Strength Steel.
-Steel with a tensile strength of 980 MPa or more.
+Steel with a tensile strength of 980 VUCA:

 Stands for Volatility, Uncertainty, Complexity, and Ambiguity.
 Expresses the uncertainty of the future.
+Well-being:

 The state of being physically, mentally, and socially content.
 Happiness.
 A good way to be.